Destaq/surgelingo-backend/README.md

 **Update 13/9:** I won one of the five main prizes :tada:, from nearly 100 participants!
 This project earned me the **Best Solo Hack** award, a pair of Beats headphones, tickets to [Canada's Innovation Summit](https://www.corridorsummit.ca/), and a year of Wolfram|One Pro.
 Thanks to everyone who made this possible and the support given along the way!

+You can view the winning entry page, with a video, photos, and a more detailed description [here](https://devpost.com/software/surgelingo).

 ## About SurgeLingo
 _SurgeLingo_ addresses a fundamental issue that many language learners, especially beginner and intermediate ones, face: lack of comprehensible content.
 "Comprehensible content" is any form of audiovisual media that they can understand.